Knight-Ron/user-management-api/README.md

 # User Management API

-This is a simple RESTful API built using Node.js, Express, and MySQL to manage basic user records.
-The API supports Create, Read, Update, and Delete (CRUD) operations and is structured using a clean, modular folder layout.
+A lightweight RESTful API built with Node.js, Express, and MySQL to perform basic user management tasks.
+Designed to simulate admin-side operations like user onboarding, updates, and record cleanup.

 ## Features

-* Add a new user
+* Create new user records
-* Get all users
+* Fetch all users
 * Update existing user details
-* Delete a user
+* Delete users by ID
+* File-based logging for all requests (logs/api.log)

 ## Technologies Used